Milan · Operators

 What gets rebuilt, in what order.

-• Read the existing US-facing surface.
-Site, OEM prequalification packet, deck, outbound, follow-up cadence, principal LinkedIn.
-Where the Milan register and the Made-in-Italy framing are leaking into US procurement conversations, and where the US category, US peer set, and US-procurement risk architecture are missing.
+• Evaluate the existing US website, deck, and sales material.
+Site, OEM prequalification packet, deck, outbound, follow-up cadence, owner/CEO LinkedIn.
+Where the Milan register and the Made-in-Italy framing are leaking into US procurement conversations, and where the US category, US peer set, and US-procurement risk answers are missing.

 • Rebuild the category anchor.
-One US category claim, one US outcome claim, one US peer set, written so the American commodity manager can place the firm inside twenty seconds.
+One US category claim, one US outcome claim, one US peer set, written so the American commodity manager can place GMA inside twenty seconds.
 Heritage and craft stay available, no longer carry the opening.

 • Rebuild the follow-up cadence.
-US-paced touches that read as competence rather than pressure, on a clock the Milan team can run without losing the home-market voice or breaking the August Ferragosto pause.
+US-paced touches that land as competence rather than pressure, on a clock the Milan team can run without losing the home-market voice or breaking the August Ferragosto pause.

-• Rebuild the principal's US-facing register.
+• Rebuild the owner's US-facing register.
 LinkedIn, talks, podcast appearances, written cadence.
 A second voice for US conversations, in parallel with the Italian voice that keeps running across Europe and the Mediterranean.

 How engagements start